The Blackwood River Descent~ The Longest River in the South West

 Soon after I had erected my tent I realised it was under a big rotting tree branch which looked a bit dubious.
 With a stormy night ahead of me I thought it sensible to move the tent a couple of metres away just in case.
 In the last year there have been a number of people killed by falling tree branches and I didn’t fancy being another.

 I climbed the hill behind my tent and was treated to spectacular views of the rapid and my camp.
-I was only 13 kilometres from Bridgetown and my mobile phone worked so it was time to let Jenny know that I would now not reach Augusta on Friday night due to starting further upstream than I had planned.
+I was only 13 kilometres from Bridgetown and my mobile phone worked so it was time to let Jenny know that I wouldn’t reach Augusta on Friday night due to starting further upstream than I had planned.
 I was thinking of ways to tell her, so she didn’t get angry.
 But it appears I didn’t explain it very well, she was a little on the furious side, to put it mildly – she wasn’t happy Jan!
 Thirty minutes later, when she had calmed she called me back and accepted a change of plans.

 As I cooked my delicious tea of instant noodles and pasta the eyes of some animal was scouring the area and creeping close to my camp.
 I climbed the hill behind, sat on a rock, looked down towards the raging rapid and into the stormy night and enjoyed the fact that I could eat and slurp my noodles without being told to eat quietly.
 Life was good.